 Read Patrick’s Bio

 Patrick was elected to Council in 2019 to represent the Central District.
-He has been a member of the Society’s Law Professional Standards (Criminal) Committee since 2013, and the Governance and Nominating Committee since 2016.
-He has also served on the Executive of the Pictou County Barristers’ Society since 2011, and in 2017 he became its President.
+He has been a member of the Society’s Law Professional Standards (Criminal) Committee since 2013, and serves on the Governance Committee, and the Distinguished Service Award Committee.
+He has also served on the Executive of the Pictou County Barristers’ Society since 2011, and in 2016 he became its President.
 He currently sits as Co-Chair of the PPS Education Committee.

 Patrick regularly presents to Crown Attorneys at conferences and education workshops, various police agencies, and public groups on the subject of criminal law and justice.

 Patrick and his wife, Melanie, a lawyer in a busy private practice, have two children.
 He coaches their baseball teams, is Chair of their school’s Parent Advisory Committee, and has volunteered at their breakfast program.